MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-global-parameters.md

 ## `--verbose` global parameter

 Learn more in-depth details about logging by adding the `--verbose` global parameter to your reference command.
-This is helpful when trying to understand why certain commands take longer than others to execute.
+Verbose output is helpful when trying to understand why certain commands take longer than others to execute.

 ```azurecli-interactive
 az group create --name myResourceGroup --location eastus --verbose
 ```

-Output console:

-The output content has been shortened since the content is repeated from the first step.
-This is to highlight the specific output the `--verbose` parameter provides.
+The following console output shown here has fields omitted for brevity, but note the additional information on the execution time.

 ```output
 {...}